 1. A re-examination of failed subject material.
 Upon passing the re-examination, the student is issued a grade of "U/P" for the course.
 The "U" denotes the initial grade of unsatisfactory and the "P" represents the final recorded grade for any course in which a student has been re-examined which will not exceed 70.
-Eligibility for re-examination is limited by the following stipulations: A student must have passed 85% or more of the credit hours attempted for the academic year.
-A student may be reexamined in no more than three courses which together comprise a maximum of eight credit hours.
+A student may be reexamined in no more than three courses which together comprise a maximum of eightcredit hours.